on3iro/BGAchievements/README.md

 npm start
 ```

-This and start an instance of webpack-dev-server as well as an instance of
+This will start an instance of webpack-dev-server on `localhost:3000` as well as an instance of
-a json-server which provides a fake api.
+json-server which provides a fake api on `localhost:8089`.
 From then on the whole project will rebuild, run your JS files through the Flow type-checker and
 lint your JS with standard whenever you save a file.